 If the shoplifter is an emancipated minor, then the first penalty is an amount equal to the retail value of the lifted items; and a minimum of $100, not to exceed $100 plus actual damages, as the second penalty.
 A.R.S. § 12-691.

 Minors sometimes view shoplifting as a rite of passage, a cheap thrill without consequences.
 Not so, especially for parents and legal guardians.
-The minor may not be held criminally responsible for shoplifting, but the merchant has the right to sue the parents or the legal guardian in civil court for recovery from the child’s malicious or wilful misconduct, up to $10,000 in damages (A.R.S. § 12-661).
+The minor may not be held criminally responsible, but the merchant has the right to sue the parents or the legal guardian in civil court for recovery from the child’s malicious or willful misconduct, up to $10,000 in damages (A.R.S. § 12-661).
 Furthermore, the merchant may sue the parents or legal guardian for a penalty equal to the retail value of the goods; and, additionally, sue for a minimum penalty of $100, but not more than $100 plus the actual damages.
 A.R.S.
 12-692.

 Arizona’s criminal shoplifting law states that a person is presumed to have knowingly obtained goods with the intent to deprive the owner of them if he or she:

-As you can see, shoplifting is no small matter.
+As you can see, this is no small matter.
 It is a serious theft crime with substantial penalties.
 Take action.
 Reach out to Scott David Stewart for help in obtaining the best possible outcome in your case.
 He is a former prosecutor and an experienced criminal trial lawyer.
 He carefully prepares a strategy for every phase of the criminal case.
-Through pre-charge investigation, arraignment, plea negotiation, trial, and sentencing if the charge is not dismissed or resolved by plea agreement.
+Through pre-charge investigation, arraignment, plea negotiation, trial, and sentencing if the charge is not dismissed or resolved by a plea agreement.
 Trust him.